BofA Securities slashes price target on Juniper Networks Inc. [JNPR] – find out why.

-Juniper Networks Inc. [NYSE: JNPR] gained 1.77% on the last trading session, reaching $28.69 price per share at the time.
+Juniper Networks Inc. [NYSE: JNPR] gained 0.11% or 0.03 points to close at $28.05 with a heavy trading volume of 3884179 shares.
 The company report on September 7, 2022 that Great Place to Work® and Fortune Name Juniper Networks One of the 2022 Best Workplaces in Technology™.

 Lithium Stocks In The Spotlight